CasperHogenboom/WGAN_financial_time-series/README.md

 By Casper Hogenboom

-Thesis project done on Generation Financial Time-Series with GANs.
+Thesis project on generation of Financial Time-Series with GANs.
 The project was a collaboration between University Maastricht and Wholesale Banking Advanced Analytics team with ING, Spring 2020.

 This repository is set-up to run on APPL historic price data for which the results are also included.